 Daphne Garza was born and grew up in Corpus Christi before moving to Austin in her early twenties.
 Having had some experience in retail work, she came to YWCA Greater Austin as a receptionist and later became an executive assistant.
 Her work included managing the front office, onboarding volunteers, and helping facilitate the different YWCA programs from behind the scenes.

-Now, with over 20 years of experience she is doing exactly the same as Director of Operations and, since May 2019, as the Interim Executive Director for the organization.
+Now, with over 20 years of experience she is doing exactly the same as Director of Operations and.
 Some of her duties include managing payroll and accounts, acting as the head contact for vendors, and conducting dialogue between staff and partner groups.
 Within the office she acts as a liaison between staff, volunteers, the board of directors, and program directors to make sure the YWCA runs smoothly on all fronts.
 When asked why she decided to take on such a crucial role, Daphne would cite her personal and professional growth at the YWCA through attending trainings and adopting the culture of care and transparency the organization continues to uphold day in and day out.

-Daphne has always had a passion for volunteering; when she’s not captaining the ship at YWCA you might find her offering her time at the Austin Animal Center with her son Nicholas.
-Back at home they’ve got two dogs of their own as well as two fosters: Junior and Baba are theirs, while Wilbur and Joni are still looking for loving homes!
+Daphne has always had a passion for volunteering; when she's not captaining the ship at YWCA you might find her offering her time at the Austin Animal Center with her son Nicholas.
+Back at home they've got two dogs of their own as well as two fosters: Junior and Baba are theirs, while Joni is still looking for a loving home!

 Laura Gómez-Horton is a licensed Clinical Social Worker and Board-Approved Supervisor through the Texas State Board of Social Work Examiners.
 She received a Bachelor and Master of Social Work from the University of Texas at Austin in 1996 and 1997, respectively.
 She is currently the clinical director at the YWCA Greater Austin whose adopted mission is "eliminating racism, empowering women, and promoting peace, justice, freedom and dignity for all."